Trade Activity Log Analysis

 This page contains sections which describe various types of Trade Activity Log analysis procedures.

-If there is a question from an individual user or the trading/broker service, about the origin of an order which may or may not have filled, and whether it originated from Sierra Chart, then follow these instructions to make that determination:
+If there is a question from an individual user or the trading/broker service, about the origin of either a non-simulated or simulated new order, which may or may not have filled, order modification, or order cancellation, then follow these instructions to make that determination.

 - Select Trade >> Trade Activity Log on the main Sierra Chart menu.

-- On the Trade Activity Log window, select the Trade Activity Tab.
+- On the Trade Activity Log window, select Trade Activity from the top level menu.

 - At the top left select All Activity to list both Orders and Fills.